 • How is it making you feel?

-Ask questions that inform not instruct the coachee for a breakthrough.
-Do not ‘lead the witness’.
+Ask questions that inform the coachee for a breakthrough, not questions that instruct them.
+Don’t ‘lead the witness’.

-Do not offer solutions.
-It needs to be their idea to keep the balance of power firmly with the coachee.
-If it is your idea, there will not be the same motivation to make it work.
+It’s also important that you don’t offer solutions.
+It needs to be their idea to keep the coachee empowered.
+If it’s your idea, the coachee won’t have the same motivation to make it work.

 Explore options for moving forward.
 The options and willingness sections establish responsibility.